capstanlqc/i18n-guide/omegat/team_projects.md

   - initialize the project
   - add source files, language assets, config files, etc.
   - add, commit and push files to the remote repository
-  - add URL to a list that you can then publish or share with your translators
+  - add URL to a list that you can then publish or share with your linguists

-Your translators can then start working.
+Your linguists can then start working.

 When the time to harvest the translations comes, you can do a similar iteration to compile and collect the target documents.